matn7/Google-Platform-Notes/system-expert/EducativeDesign.md

 - Each chunk replica is stored as a plain Linux file on a ChunkServer.
 - GFS does not allocate the whole 64 MB of disk space when creating a chunk.
-- Instead, as the client appends data, the CunkServer, lazily extends the chunk.
+- Instead, as the client appends data, the ChunkServer, **lazily** extends the chunk.
 - This lazy space allocation avoids wasting space due to the internal fragmentation.
 - Internal fragmentation refers to having unused partitions of the 64 MB chunk.
 - For example, if we allocate a 64 MB chunk and only fill up 20 MB, the remaining space is unused.